auth0/docs/articles/connections/apple-setup.md

 ## Prerequisites

-In order to proceed, you will need an [Apple Developer](https://developer.apple.com/programs/) account, which is a paid account with Apple.
-If you intend to use Sign in with Apple as an Identity Provider for Auth0, you will also need a [Custom Domain](/custom-domains) set up on your Auth0 tenant (this is required because you must be able to do domain verification with Apple).
+You will need a paid [Apple Developer](https://developer.apple.com/programs/) account.
+If you want to use Sign in with Apple as an identity provider for Auth0, you'll also need a [Custom Domain](/custom-domains) set up.
+Custom domains are required for domain verification with Apple.

 ![Developer Program](/media/articles/connections/social/apple/apple-developerprogram.jpg)